 Your elective allows you to experience dentistry like never before in a completely different social and cultural environment.

-The cost of an overseas elective is high, as I have found out first hand.
+The cost of an overseas elective can be high, as I have found out first hand.
 It all adds up, flights, project fees, accommodation, activities the list goes on.

 In this article I hope to share my experience of how I applied for funding to help with the cost of my elective and provide you with some useful tips.

-If you are seeking funding for your elective you have to pick a worthwhile project!
-You must think, if you were a charity/organisation/business would you be willing to help fund this project?
-I am volunteering with Project Amazonas, which provides medical and dental treatment for communities in the Peruvian Amazon.
+If you are seeking funding for your elective you must pick a worthwhile project!
+You must think, if you were a charity/organisation or business would you be willing to help fund this project?
+I volunteered with Project Amazonas, which provided medical and dental treatment for communities in the Peruvian Amazon.
 There are numerous worthwhile projects such as Global Brigades, The Vine Trust etc. Carrying out a research project is also likely to make your elective project stand out.

 You need to be realistic.
 Calculate your costs carefully.
 The number may be a little scary!
-It is unlikely that you will receive funding for your whole elective so it is necessary that you are able to fund the majority of your elective yourself.
-Write a detailed budget of all costs, include flights, accommodation, project fees, spending money etc. (many funding applications request this information)
+It is unlikely that you will receive funding for your whole elective, so it is necessary that you are able to fund the majority of your elective yourself.
+Write a detailed budget of all costs, include flights, accommodation, project fees, spending money etc. as many funding applications request this information.

 You are now ready to begin searching for funding sources.
-There is a huge book called the Directory of Grant Making Trusts, the most recent edition is 2018/19.
-It includes all grant making organisations and lists what causes they support.
+There is a huge book called The Directory of Grant Making Trusts, which you should be able to check out at the library.
+It includes all grant-making organisations and lists what causes they support.
 There are numerous sections, check out grants for individuals, grants which support healthcare, and local organisations.

 Also looking for local charities is a good idea, there may be charities set up in your local area for youths to expand their knowledge and education.
 You'll be surprised as to how many travel grants there are out there.

-Don't forget your university!
-Many universities offer bursary's and travel grants for electives, make sure you check out what is on offer.
+And don't forget your university!
+Many universities offer bursaries and travel grants for electives, make sure you check out what is on offer.

-Some trusts may have an application form on their website, others may require you to drop them an email/letter to show your interest.
-First things first, spell the charities name correctly!
+Some trusts may have an application form on their website, others may require you to drop them an email or letter to show your interest.
+First things first, spell the charity’s name correctly!
 I made the mishap of misspelling the name of a charity and as you can imagine it was not met with a positive response.

 Try to avoid generic emails; you want to ensure that you understand the ethos of each trust.

 Ensure that you apply well before the deadline!
-Deadlines are often early in the year around Jan/Feb.
-I speak from experience; I left one application to the very last minute and had to pay more than £10 for next day delivery of a letter to Scotland!
+Deadlines are often early in the year.
+I speak from experience; I left one application to the very last minute and had to pay for next day delivery of a letter to Scotland!

-Sorry to break it to you not everyone is going to give you a cheque.
-You can't meet everyone's standards and that's fine.
+Sorry to break it to you, not everyone is going to give you a cheque.
+It may not be possible to meet everyone's exacting standards and that's fine.
 Don't get disheartened when you receive bad news, just keep positive.